jp-ag/wss-ctf/README/creating-new-challenges.md

 1. You have followed the steps described in [First Steps (README\first-steps.md)].

 ### Running Challenges
-Insert the action below to connect to *Docker daemon* and load the `challenges/config.json`.
+Run the command below to connect to *Docker daemon* and load the `challenges/config.json`.
 ```bash
 ./start-challenges
 ```